|

 Seconds after I opened my eyes, I slipped back into sleep.

-I now was able to mentally center my attention and comprehend the surroundings.
+I was now able to center my attention and comprehend the surrounding stimulus.

 My first cognitive process centered on the image of my father standing before me.
-He was on my left side, standing tall, not more than a foot away.
+My dad was on my left side, standing tall, not more than a foot away.

 But...

 Unknown to me, a large tube had been inserted into my mouth and down my throat.
-This foreign structure, known as a vent tube, rendered my vocal capability useless.
+This foreign structure, known as a ventilator tube, rendered my vocal capability useless.
+There were several other tubes sticking in me or out of me.
+I could not tell.

 While it was quite uncomfortable, I remained calm and chose to enjoy the silence.
 Then, I noticed Robyn (my wife) standing quietly behind my father.